uq-eresearch-spec/atom-pmh/README.md

 The specification is written in [Markdown] (see files under the _posts subdirectory) and is converted to HTML using [Jekyll].
-The main (and only) GitHub branch is "gh-pages" because the purpose of this project is to update the GitHub project pages.
+The main (and only) GitHub branch is "gh-pages" because the specification is automatically published as the project's GitHub project pages.

 To update the specification, create a new file under `_posts` containing the new version.
 Do not modify the existing posts.
-Push the changes to GitHub and (after a short delay) it will automatically update the project pages at <http://atom-pmh.github.com>.
+Push the changes to GitHub and (after a short delay) it will automatically update the project pages at <http://uq-eresearch-spec.github.com/atom-pmh>.

 [Markdown]: <http://daringfireball.net/projects/markdown/>